igorkry/tnt4j-streams/README.md

 StreamsXMLUtils.registerCustomFunction("yourTransformation", new YourTransform());
 ...
 ```
-then You can use it from stream configuration:
+then you can use it from stream configuration:
 ```xml
 <field name="InvoiceFileFromFunction" locator="7">
     <field-transform name="fileNameF" lang="xpath">